uiuc-focal-lab/syncode/README.md

 <details>
   <summary>Click to Expand on the List of Arguments for SynCode</summary>

-- `mode` (str, optional): Mode for inference.
-Defaults to "original". "grammar_mask" is the mode that enables our tool.
+- `mode` (str, optional): Mode for inference. "grammar_mask" is the mode that enables our tool. "original" is the mode for the original LLM.
+Defaults to "grammar_mask".

 - `model` (str): Model ID for Hugging Face model hub or model name if stored locally.

-- `quantize` (bool, optional): Quantize model.
+- `quantize` (bool, optional): Quantize the model.
 Defaults to True.

 - `device` (str, optional): Device to run the model on.
 Defaults to "cuda".